Music Résumé and Bio

 ACHIEVEMENTS:

-Music Director, Unitarian Universalist Church of Gwinnett, Lawrenceville, GA, Feb.
+Music Director, Unitarian Universalist Church of Gwinnett, Lawrenceville, GA USA, Feb.
 2005 - Dec.
 2006

 Composed and produced "Songs My Dolphin Taught Me, Vol. 2," a one-hour CD of meditative dolphin energy music.